Science makes change possible.

 Co-Founder & CTO

-Gleb Yushin is a Co-Founder & CTO of Sila.
+Dr. Gleb Yushin is a Co-Founder & CTO of Sila.
 He is also a Professor of Materials Science at Georgia Institute of Technology and an Editor-in-Chief for Materials Today.
-Gleb has co-authored over 170 peer-reviewed publications, and over 140 US and international patents and patent applications.
-For his contributions to the development of energy storage materials Gleb has received numerous awards, was elected to be a Fellow of the Materials Research Society, a Fellow of the Electrochemical Society, a Fellow of the EU Academy of Sciences, a Fellow of the National Academy of Inventors and was recognized as one of the world’s most influential scientific minds.
+Gleb has co-authored over 180 peer-reviewed publications, and over 210 US and international patents and patent applications.
+For his contributions to the development of energy storage materials Gleb has received numerous awards and was elected to be a Fellow of multiple organizations: the International Society of Electrochemistry, the Materials Research Society, the Electrochemical Society, the EU Academy of Sciences, and the National Academy of Inventors.
+Gleb was also recognized as one of the world’s most influential scientific minds.

 Gleb holds BS and MS degrees in Physics from Polytechnic Institute and a PhD in Materials Science from North Carolina State University.